 Now, why do I like Duolingo?

-Hmm, let me see, I guess I have to say that the cute, little, green owl Duo, got me from the start.
-I mean, he’s just so encouraging in all your tasks as well as supportive when you get one answer wrong.
+Hmm, let me see… I guess I have to say that the cute, little, green owl Duo got me from the start.
+I mean, he’s just so encouraging in all your tasks.
+As well as supportive when you get one answer wrong.
 And those outfits you can buy him?
 Charming.
 Who wouldn’t enjoy dressing up an owl, right?

 All jokes aside, Duolingo has some remarkable characteristics.
 I’ll sum up this point about why I like Duolingo by mentioning four features that stand out to me.
 They are characteristics that have made me stick with this app for longer than I expected.

-You learn vocabulary through context
+You learn vocabulary surrounded by context!

 First of all, Duolingo starts by exposing you to the language in a natural way.
 The same way a child first comes into contact with the language that their caregivers speak.

 In other words, it allows you to make educated guesses that expand your vocabulary.
-As you advance in your learning, you can always refresh your memory by clicking on any word to check on its meaning.
+As you advance in your learning, you can refresh your memory by clicking on any word to check its meaning.

 It gives you a sense of accomplishment with every short step you take

-Duolingo’s features make the initial part of learning a language exciting and catching.
-The first steps of most projects are usually when you feel so inept.
+The features make the initial part of learning a language exciting and catching.
+The first steps of most projects are when you feel so inept.
 It is when the end goal is an almost invisible dot on the distant horizon.
 This stage can sometimes be overwhelming to the point of wanting to abandon the project.
 Duolingo’s approach helps avoid this all-too-common occurrence.

 It gives you a sense of accomplishment for simple things like getting a correct answer.
 A cheering sound for each right answer will stimulate you.
 And you’re motivated to finish each lesson by watching your progress on a bar.
-Every lesson you complete will give you points.
+Every task completed will give you points.
 The app will encourage you to earn a fixed number of points a day.
 To fulfill these daily goals, it will take you from 5 to 20 minutes a day.
 This is a reasonable amount of time that most people can fit into their busy schedules.
 Because the objectives are attainable, we tend to stick with the program.
 We then go on to build longer and longer streaks.

 It makes learning a language exciting with competitions and prizes